 Sustainable Products & Material Flows

-Our team consists of more than twenty, highly committed researchers representing a broad range of disciplines.
-Our clients include various Directorates-General of the European Commission, national ministries with focus on the environment (BMUB) and research (BMBF), the German Federal Environment Agency, private-sector companies and industry federations, environmental and consumer NGOs and foundations.
-On the international level, our main commissioning parties are UNEP, the United Nations University (UNU), the German Society for International Cooperation (GIZ) and the Federal Ministry of the Environment.
+Our team consists of more than twenty committed researchers representing a broad range of disciplines.
+Our clients include various Directorates-General of the European Commission, national ministries focussing on the environment (BMUV), climate protection (BMWK) and research (BMBF), the German Federal Environment Agency (UBA), private-sector companies and industry federations, environmental and consumer NGOs and foundations.
+On the international level, our main commissioning parties are the German Society for International Cooperation (GIZ), the KfW Development Bank, the World Resources Forum (WRF), the Federal Ministry of the Environment, UNEP, and the United Nations University (UNU).